Sekuraz/bachelorthesis/project/chapters/examples.md

 application.
 It only supports one worker and one runtime node and was created when the new runtime did not support memory transfer, but it can be used to show how the preprocessor transformes files and how the control flow works.
-This application ca be built by simply linking it to the runtime library.
+This application can be built by simply linking it to the runtime library.

 \bigskip
 \lstinputlisting[language=C++, escapechar=|, caption=Simple example]{code/run_many.cpp}